552020/minishell/README.md

 ## Features

-- [x] Command execution using PATH variable or direct path
+- [x] Display a prompt when waiting for a new command.
+- [x] Working history.
 - [x] Input redirection (`<`) and output redirection (`>` & `>>`)
 - [x] Handling of environment variables (like `$PATH`)
 - [x] Signal management (e.g., `ctrl-C`, `ctrl-D`)